AstroFatheddin/Init/README.md

 # Init
-Initial Roots Finder for Newton based algorithms
+Initial Roots Finder for algorithms based on Newton's method